artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 = 0.3.1 =
 * Fixed small bug in the code.
 = 0.3 =
-* Improved code that checks the international code.
+* Added support for customer notes.
 = 0.2 =
-* Mejorado el código que comprueba el código internacional.
+* Improved code that checks the international code.
 = 0.1 =
 * Initial version.